ztyyLV/web-twain-docs/indepth/development/upgrade.md

 Dynamsoft.WebTwainEnv.ProductKey = 't0076lQAAAGNcO61He******; t0076lQAAAGNcO61He******';
 ```

-If you set it elsewhere, you just find it and replace it.
+If it is set elsewhere, you just find it and replace it.
+For example, if you are making use of the [dwt package](https://www.npmjs.com/package/dwt)( `dynamsoft.webtwain.min.js` or `dynamsoft.webtwain.min.mjs` ), the file `dynamsoft.webtwain.config.js` doesn't exist and you need to put the above line of code in your own JavaScript to set the license.

 ## Update `DWT` on the client-side